How to Become a Psychiatric Nurse

 Step 2.
 Earn your RN License

-If you want to hone your skills even further, you can become certified through the American Nurses Credentialing Center (ANCC) which offers this credential.
+If you want to hone your skills even further, you can earn the Psychiatric-Mental Health Nursing Certification (PMH-BC) through the American Nurses Credentialing Center (ANCC).

-- Hold a current, active RN license in a state or territory of the United States or hold the professional, legally recognized equivalent in another country.
+- Hold a current, active RN license in a state or territory of the United States or hold a professional, legally recognized equivalent in another country.

 - Practiced the equivalent of 2 years full-time as a registered nurse.